Propane, Propane Gas & Liquid Propane Gas | Is Propane LPG

 In the USA it is just called Propane.

-In the UK, it is referred to as either propane or LPG.
+In the UK, it is referred to as either LPG or propane.

-Liquid propane gas is stored under pressure, as a liquid, in a gas bottle.
+A propane tank with propane is liquid propane gas stored under pressure, as a liquid, in a propane tank.

-Liquid propane gas turns back into gas vapour when you release some of the pressure in the gas bottle by turning on your appliance through a process called vaporisation.
+Liquid propane gas turns back into gas vapour when you release some of the pressure in the propane tank by turning on your appliance through a process called vaporisation.

-To boil, the liquid propane gas draws heat from the steel walls of the gas bottle which, in turn, get heat from the ambient air.
+To boil, the liquid propane gas draws heat from the steel walls of the propane tank which, in turn, get heat from the ambient air.

-The chemical formula for propane is C3H8.
+The formula for propane is C3H8.
 (Propane molecule structure model shown)

-Propane is not made or manufactured, it is found naturally in combination with other hydrocarbons.
+Propane gas is not made or manufactured, it is found naturally in combination with other hydrocarbons.

 It is produced or “made” during natural gas processing and crude oil refining.